getsops/sops/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You most likely want to store encrypted files in a version controlled repository.
-Sops can be used with git to decrypt files when showing diffs between versions.
+SOPS can be used with git to decrypt files when showing diffs between versions.
 This is very handy for reviewing changes or visualizing history.

-To configure sops to decrypt files during diff, create a ``.gitattributes`` file
+To configure SOPS to decrypt files during diff, create a ``.gitattributes`` file
 at the root of your repository that contains a filter and a command.

 .. code:: text